Project-Books/book-project/README.md

 - MySQL 8.0.* or (better) Docker
   - Windows or macOS: install Docker Desktop
   - Linux: install Docker Engine and Docker Compose

+First, clone the repository.

+### Running the frontend

+1. Navigate to the `frontend/` directory
+2. Run `yarn start`
+3. Open `localhost:3000`

 ### Running the app

-1. Clone the repository
-2. Import the project as a maven project into your favourite IDE (or run maven on the terminal)
+1. Import the project as a maven project into your favourite IDE (or run maven on the terminal)
-3. Start Docker engine (Linux) or Docker desktop (Windows or macOS)
+2. Start Docker engine (Linux) or Docker desktop (Windows or macOS)

 Then, if you want to use Docker, follow one of the approaches below:

 #### 1. Start locally with only MySQL running in docker

-4. Build the project at the root using `./mvnw clean install` (Unix) or `mvnw.cmd clean install` (Windows)
+3. Build the project at the root using `./mvnw clean install` (Unix) or `mvnw.cmd clean install` (Windows)
-5. Start the MySQL database using `docker-compose up -d mysql phpmyadmin`
+4. Start the MySQL database using `docker-compose up -d mysql phpmyadmin`
     - May need to add `sudo` to this command on Unix
-6. Start the application using `java -jar target/book-project-0.0.1-SNAPSHOT.jar`
+5. Start the application using `java -jar target/book-project-0.0.1-SNAPSHOT.jar`

 #### 2. Start using docker-compose in production mode

-4. At the root of the project, build the project in production mode using one of the following commands.
+3. At the root of the project, build the project in production mode using one of the following commands.
 In production mode all UI components are packaged in a jar file.
     - `./mvnw clean package -Pproduction` (Unix), or
     - `mvnw.cmd clean package -Pproduction` (Windows)
-5. Start the MySQL Database and book project app using `docker-compose up --build`
+4. Start the MySQL Database and book project app using `docker-compose up --build`
     - May need to add `sudo` to this command on Unix

-#### 3. Start locally with Vaadin live reload (the tests do not run)
+#### 3. Start locally in your IDE

-We recommended this approach if you need to work on the frontend with Vaadin.
-This approach allows you to use Vaadin Live reload which prevents you from needing to re-run the server every time or manually refresh your browser (i.e. it's a lot quicker).

-4. Start the MySQL database using `docker-compose up -d mysql phpmyadmin`
+3. Start the MySQL database using `docker-compose up -d mysql phpmyadmin`
     - May need to add `sudo` to this command on Unix
-5. Run the project from your IDE or with Maven:
+4. Run the project from your IDE
-    - `./mvnw spring-boot:run` on Unix
-    - `mvnw.cmd spring-boot:run` on Windows

-If you're running the app from your IDE, after making a Vaadin-related change, build the app from your IDE after making any changes.

 ### Access site

 After following the instructions for running the app above, go to `localhost:8080`.
 Then, log in with the details below: